IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 replicaset.apps/mariadb-58c7665fd5   1         1         1       101s
 ```

 Everything is looking good.
-The namespace, the deployment (and therefore the pods and the replicaset), the secret and the service were created.
+The deployment (and therefore the pods and the replicaset), the secret and the service were created.
 The pod - we specified only 1 replica - is running.

 ### 6. Log in to the database server